 We finally can prove that the system formed by two controllable qubit arrays and a two-qubit tunable coupling that connects both is also operator controllable and hence a suitable candidate for universal quantum computing.
 The condition that must be satisfied had already been summarized in \cref{eqn:final_thm}.

 \begin{proof}[Proof of Theorem \ref{thm:modular}]

 The Hamiltonians of systems $\mathcal{A}$ and $\mathcal{B}$ can be written as Equations (\ref{eqn:HA}) and (\ref{eqn:HB}), respectively.
-Thus the Hamiltonian of the bipartite system composed of subsystem $\mathcal{A}$, subsystem $\mathcal{B}$ and the tunable coupling $\hat{H}^{\mu, n}_c$ (cf. Equation \cref{eqn:2qubit}) follows the form of Equation \cref{eqn:HAB}.
+Thus the Hamiltonian of the bipartite system composed of subsystem $\mathcal{A}$, subsystem $\mathcal{B}$ and the tunable coupling $\hat{H}^{\mu, n}_c$ (cf. \cref{eqn:2qubit}) follows the form of \cref{eqn:HAB}.

 A simple calculation of the dynamical Lie algebra from Equation (\ref{eqn:final_algebra}) yields

 Therefore the bipartite system is operator controllable for any entangling two-qubit coupling. \end{proof}